The Powerful Advantages of Trading the E-Mini and Micro E-Mini S&P 500 Futures over Stocks, ETFs and Forex

 8. No Interest Charges

 For futures trading the daytrade and position margins do not require you to pay any interest on the remainder of the funds.
-The $500 posted for daytraders is a performance bond and traders do not pay interest on the remaining value of the ES futures contract.
+The $500 posted for daytraders is a performance bond and traders do not pay interest on the remaining value of the ES or MES futures contract.
 No special type of futures trading account is required to be able to take advantage of the daytrade margins.

 Stock traders typically must apply for a special account in order to be able to daytrade and/or trade on margin and for those who can use the 50% margin, they need to pay interest on the other 50% they are borrowing.
 Forex has a cost of carry associated with its trading which means interest may be charged or paid on positions taken, but in the end this interest is seen as a revenue stream for Forex brokers and works to their advantage.